- PM10 - particles with diameters 10 microns and smaller – typically soil.

 - VOCs - volatile organic compounds, potentially harmful gasses, typically emitted from industrial processes.

 - Monitoring should be continuous during working hours and ideally include windspeed and wind direction.

-- Monitoring should provide alerts so that prompt action can be taken if limits are exceeded.
+- Monitoring should provide real-time alerts so that prompt action can be taken if limits are exceeded.

-- Monitoring should be used to evaluate dust mitigation measures to improve practices or reduce costs.
-Avoid including fugitive dust from other sites in the evaluation by placing a monitor upwind of the fenceline.
+- Monitoring should be used to evaluate dust mitigation measures to improve practices and also to reduce costs.

 - Monitoring reports should be stored for easy retrieval in case of complaints.